-As a testament to your readiness for clinical practice, you’ll need to complete rigorous internships in approved fields of choice.
-Make no mistake, the demands of the internships mirror the rigor needed for clinical practice and must be balanced with the rest of the program and responsibilities in your life.
-You can expect to dedicate up to an additional 20 hours each week to your internship.
+The demands of field placement mirror the rigor needed for clinical practice and must be balanced with the rest of the program and responsibilities in your life.
+You can expect to dedicate up to an additional 20 hours each week to field placement.

 Determining Your Field Placements

-The NCSSS is committed to helping students grow as social workers outside of the classroom through field placements.
+The National Catholic School of Social Service (NCSSS) is committed to helping students grow as clinical social workers outside of the classroom through field practice.
 Agencies need to be approved by the Office of Field Education.

 When working with agencies, consider your: